mgrassa14/project4/README.md

 5. Inclued a Follow feature for logged user (add and save other users profile link)

 6. Allow users to update their profile picture

+7. Add a search feature that users can look up a specific post, users, and/or posts with the same tag.